Intended Audience: Anyone interested in American evangelicalism and its social and intellectual legitimation

 And no, I don’t mean “different” just in the fact that one offers free booze and the other doesn’t.
 Besides seminaries that shame women pastors and kick out gay students, ETS is the academic arm of the 20th century fundamentalist project, providing much-needed credentialing for a notoriously anti-intellectual movement.
 “Notoriously anti-intellectual” meaning rooted in young-earth creationism, end times absurdities, institutionalized patriarchy, segregation, and extreme fear about science, history, and interracial sex.
 You know, that kind of stuff.

 This is evident enough in its official publications.
 ETS was originally established with one doctrinal requirement for all full members: belief in the inerrancy of the autographic text of the Bible.
 When it became apparent that this might include Mormons, they had to do something to close those doors.
 So to their immutable statement of perfect doctrine they decided to add a novel phrase about the Trinity, namely, that “God is a Trinity.”
 Yes.
 Indefinite article.
-Not “God is Trinity” or “God is the Trinity,” but “God is Trinity.”
+Not “God is Trinity” or “God is the Trinity,” but “God is a Trinity.”
 I taught Creeds and Confessions and am unaware of any other statement of faith, old or new, that frames the Trinity with an indefinite article—much less as a doctrine standing beside the inerrancy of the Bible.
 Not that I personally care (or think God cares, who has endured far more offensive naming by the religious authorities), but, this shows how utterly peculiar and isolated ETS wanted to be.

 And that it would be.
 From its founding in 1949, it got more and more embarrassing as it interacted with the outside world, and with the drama of the Open Theism debacle (a blowup between Clark Pinnock and Norman Geisler) and a variety of other internal heresy hunts that caused several fissures.
 (Evangelicals live to fight, and they will fight with each other to the bitter end of Amish-level irrelevance!).
 But not being militant jerks like many American evangelicals proudly are, the Canadians bailed and created the Canadian Evangelical Theological Association (CETA; now CATA, the Canadian American Theological Association, where I’ve served in various capacities after bailing ETS).
 Others bailed ETS earlier in the 70s to create the Institute for Biblical Research (IBR).
 To this day, only CATA is open to non-conservative evangelicals and truly ecumenical (daresay, truly “Christian” for that reason?).
 IBR requires belief in the infallibility and not inerrancy of the Bible.
 (To outsiders reading this, this seems like a stupid and trivial difference—because it is, but not to evangelicals!
 You’ll lose your job for nodding at one and pausing at the other, and that’s not an exaggeration.)